Enrollment for 2021-22

 The maximum credits a student may earn in a year is 80.
 CCA is not a credit-recovery program.
 All courses are rigorous and few students earn more than 65-70 credits in a year.

-CCA vs CUPrep: Both programs work on the same type of schedule and format.
+- CCA vs CUPrep: Both programs work on the same type of schedule and format.
 The significant difference you will find is one of rigor and whether or not the student's goal is to attend a University.
 Students who's goals are to go into careers which do not require a University degree, or who wish to attend a Community College first, will be well served at CCA.
 CCA students also have access to daily tutoring help as well as a supervising teacher with whom they will meet regularly.
-Students bound for a University will earn A's and B's in rigorous classes and will take several more academic courses at CUPrep than at CCA.
+Students bound for a University will earn A's and B's in rigorous classes and will takel more academic courses at CUPrep than at CCA and normally complete several community college courses by the time they graduate.
 CUPrep students do not have supervising teachers.